Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations

-In the main text, we present only the $\XsqRMT$ analysis for the Heisenberg Trotterisations.
-Therefore here, Fig.~\ref{AppFig:11_HeisenbergEig} explicitly shows the eigenvector statistics histogram plots for 3, 6, and 9 qubits Heisenberg Trotterisations on each column and different step sizes on each row.
-The step sizes shown in the columns of Fig.~\ref{AppFig:11_HeisenbergEig} are, respectively from top-to-bottom, from before the threshold ($\tau = 0.001~(2\pi g^{-1})$), quantum chaotic ($\tau = 0.2~(2\pi g^{-1})$), and stable island ($\tau = 0.5~(2\pi g^{-1})$) regions.
-For the case of 9 qubits, the histogram plots clearly agree/disagree with the RMT distributions in all three cases as seen in Figs~\ref{AppFig:11_HeisenbergEig}~(c,f,i).
-The eigenvector statistics of the 6 qubits case show visually convincing agreement (and disagreement) in the quantum chaotic (and regular) regime as shown in Fig.~\ref{AppFig:11_HeisenbergEig}~(b) (and (e)).
-However, for the 6 qubits case, the distinction between the stable island and quantum chaotic regimes is not as clear as it is for 9 qubits.
-Finally, for the smallest system size in Fig.~\ref{AppFig:11_HeisenbergEig}, none of the histogram plots provides any clear conclusion.
-By contrast, in each case, the $\XsqRMT$ analysis used in the main text of the paper provides quantitative measures of these visual comparisons, and successfully identifies all these regimes providing conclusive and consistent results.
+So far, we have only presented the processed $\XsqRMT$ analysis for the Heisenberg Trotterisation eigenvector statistics.
+Here, Fig.~\ref{AppFig:14_HeisenbergEig} explicitly shows the full histogram data for 3, 6, and 9 qubits Heisenberg Trotterisations on each column and different step sizes on each row.
+The step sizes shown in the columns of Fig.~\ref{AppFig:14_HeisenbergEig} are, respectively from top-to-bottom, from before the threshold ($\tau = 2e\text{-}6~(2\pi g^{-1})$), and from the quantum chaotic ($\tau = 0.2~(2\pi g^{-1})$) and stable revival ($\tau \approx 0.5~(2\pi g^{-1})$) regions.
+(Note: Numerical diagonalisation becomes unstable at or near $\tau=0.5$ for our model parameters due to numerical imprecision, so we instead use $\tau=0.5000001$, which our analysis indicates is close enough to have ``converged'' to a limiting value for $\tau\rightarrow0.5$, but far enough from $\tau=0.5$ for numerical error to be neglected.)
+Unlike in the A2A-Ising model, the stable revivals are so strong in the highly symmetric Heisenberg model considered here that the eigenvector statistics histogram plots for both 6- and 9-qubit models show clear agreement with RMT distributions in the quantum chaotic region (Figs~\ref{AppFig:14_HeisenbergEig}~(e,f)), and clear disagreement both before the threshold (Figs~\ref{AppFig:14_HeisenbergEig}~(b,c)) and on the stable island (Figs~\ref{AppFig:14_HeisenbergEig}~(h,i)).
+By contrast, for the smallest system size in Fig.~\ref{AppFig:14_HeisenbergEig}, none of the histogram plots provides any clear conclusion, nor are there enough eigenvector components for $\XsqRMT$ to provide reliable statistical confidence.